Eigenvalues as the magnitude of the matrix

 Magnitude of real numbers

-As shwon above, we can actually say quite a lot about $x^n$, without knowing what $x$ actually is.
-We only had to know its sign and magnitude.
+As shwon above, we can actually say quite a lot about

 How do we generalize this to matrices?
 Is it even useful, talking about the high power of a matrix?